 Things you need to find out today:

 - Homework How is homework to be marked?
 And how is that marking to be recorded?
 One of the things that you will be assessed on as part of your NQT programme is that you keep proper records and that you can use that assessment information in your planning and teaching.
 You will also need this information for parents’ evenings and for writing reports.
 It will also help you to keep an accurate picture of what each pupil can do – it’s amazing how skewed our perception of them can become without something concrete to base it on with so many new pupils to get to know.
-You probably don’t have to “level” every piece of work, but check.
+You probably don’t have to give a grade as such to every piece of work, but check.
+Your Head of Department will be able to tell you.

 Things you need to do today: